stub42/cassandra-charm/README.md

 memory and should never be swapped out to disk so keep this in mind when changing these options.

-Cassandra sets both is minimum and maximum heap size on startup so will pre-allocate all memory to avoid freezes during operation (this happens during normal operation as more memory is allocated to heap).
+Cassandra sets both its minimum and maximum heap size on startup so will pre-allocate all memory to avoid freezes during operation (this happens during normal operation as more memory is allocated to heap).